 What is diabetic retinopathy?

 Diabetes mellitus is a global metabollic syndrome.
-Its course includes different vascular complications in the body.
+Its onset includes different vascular complications in the body.
 In addition, when the illness co-exists with other general conditions (high blood pressure, obesity, high cholesterol), the risk of other eye complications multiplies.

 Diabetes may damage the small blood vessels in the retina, which is the back layer of the eye.
 This is known as diabetic retinopathy.
 The retina transforms the light and images entering the eye into nervous signs that are sent to the brain.